-A multi-use CO2-system is made of many different components, which are connected with hoses. (an overview concerning the setup of a CO2 system can be found here.)
+A refillable CO2 system consists of many different components, which are connected with hoses.
+(By the way, for an overview of the setup of a CO2 system, please look here.)
 If the system does not work properly, the fault can be in many possible places, due to the modular build of the whole system.
-Special care needs to be taken in the event of leaks - escaping CO2 is not exactly harmess in closed rooms.
-We offer to help you with this article if you have problems with leakage in your CO2 system.
+Special care needs to be taken in the event of a leak - escaping CO2 may not be exactly harmless, especially in closed rooms.
+In this article you can find help if you have problems with leakages in your CO2 system.

-- insufficient pressure or loss of pressure (e.g. no or little formation of bubbles)
+- insufficient pressure or pressure loss (e.g. no or little formation of CO2 bubbles inside the aquarium)

-If the bottle is emtpy too early or all of a sudden, the reason might be leaks in faulty gaskets or the fittings of the pressure regulator.
-Here, the gas chooses the shortest and easiest way, preferably without resistance, and therefore escapes through leaks, which are located directly on the bottle or the pressure regulator.
-If parts have been replaced on a system that has been operating for some time, it is important to check the tightness of the new parts.
-Even the regular replacement of the bottles is to be considered an intervention into a running system and thus a potential source of error.
+If the cylinder is empty much earlier than expected or if you detect all of a sudden that there's no more CO2 in it at all, the reason might lie in faulty, leaking gaskets or in faulty fittings on the pressure regulator.
+Gas always chooses the shortest and easiest way, with as little resistance as possible, and therefore CO2 tends to escape through leaks directly on the cylinder or the pressure regulator.
+If you replace parts in your CO2 system that has been running for some time, it is important to check the tightness of the new parts.
+Even the regular replacement of the cylinder is an intervention in a running system and thus a potential source of error.
 Have all fittings been tightened?
-Are the rubber gaskets, especially those of the bottle, intact, elastic and thus tight?
+Are the rubber gaskets, especially those of the cylinder, still intact, elastic and thus tight?

-If the system does not work properly and there is hardly any bubbling in the diffuser, although the manometer and cylinder pressure gauges show normal pressure values, the error may lay in a component of the hose line between the pressure regulator and the diffuser.
-Here it is necessary to check the fittings and, above all, the components that might offer resistance to the gas: hose, check valve, bubble counter and of course the diffuser itself.
+If the system does not work properly and if there are hardly any bubbles emerging from the diffuser, although the manometer and cylinder pressure gauges indicate a regular pressure, the error may lie in one of the component built into the hose line between the pressure regulator and the diffuser.
+In this case you need to check the fittings and, above all, the components that might offer resistance to the gas: the hose itself, the check valve, the bubble counter and, of course, the diffuser.

 All fittings need to be checked.

-Especially the plug connections of the hoses to the various CO2 components such as diffusers, bubble counters, check valves are pretty easily checkable for leaks: for that you just hold the connected parts under water.
-Escaping gas can the be easily spotted by tell-tale bubbles.
-Of course, this method can only be applied to components that survive a short water bath.
-Caution: technical components such as bottle, pressure regulator, pressure gauge, solenoid valve and even some check valves are not suitable for this!
+Especially the plug connections of the hoses to the various CO2 components such as diffusers, bubble counters, check valves and so on can be checked for leaks pretty easily: Just hold the connected parts under water.
+Escaping gas can then be easily spotted by the tell-tale bubbles that form.
+Of course, this method must only be applied to components that survive a short time under water!
+Caution: technical components such as the cylinder, the pressure regulator, the pressure gauge, the solenoid valve and even some check valves are not suitable for this!

-Bubbles indicate leaks under water.
-In this case, there’s a leak between hose and diffuser.
+Bubbles forming under water indicate leaks.
+In this case, there’s a leak between the hose and the diffuser.

-If you have a good ear, you may be aware of the typical hissing sounds that occur when the gas escapes when the system is turned on (e. g. when activating the solenoid valve).
+If you have a good ear, you may hear the typical hissing sounds that occur when the gas escapes when the system is turned on (e. g. when the solenoid valve is activated).
 Occasionally, the sounds and thus the location of the leak can be located by listening carefully.

-A very good tool for leak detection is the use of leakiness spray.
-This is available in any well-stocked hardware store.
-The spray is comprised of a very fine foam which is applied to possible leaky spots.
-If there is a notable formation of bubbles, you have found the leak.
-Leakiness spray may of course only be used outside the aquarium!
-It is particularly suitable for finding leaks on all screw connections (bottle, pressure regulator, needle valve).
+A very good tool for leak detection is the use of leak detector spray, available in any well-stocked hardware store.
+The spray consists of a very fine foam, which is applied to possible leaky spots.
+If a notable amount of bubbles forms, you have found the leak.
+Please use leak detector spray only outside the aquarium!
+It is particularly suitable for finding leaks on all screw connections (cylinder, pressure regulator, needle valve).

-Untight fittings like the one from the pressure regulator to the needle valve or pressure gauge usually can be easily tightened using teflon tape.
+Leaky screw connections like that of the pressure regulator to the needle valve or the pressure gauge usually can be easily sealed with teflon tape.

-Note: Especially to prevent leakages in fittings, we ask our manufacturer Hiwi to additionally glue technical components such as pressure regulators and gauges.
+Please note: To prevent leakages in fittings in particular, we ask our manufacturer Hiwi to additionally glue down technical components such as pressure regulators and gauges.